 Continue avoiding foods having saturated and trans-fats and refined sugars—they can increase inflammation.
 But three days after surgery, you can resume those supplements you stopped taking before your operation, while continuing to avoid salt, sugar, caffeine and alcohol.

 The more devoutly you follow this plastic surgery diet, the better will be your aesthetic surgery experience and the speed of your recovery.

-For more information on plastic surgery procedures and treatments performed by Plastic Surgeon, Bradley A. Hubbard MD in Dallas, Plano, Frisco and surrounding areas schedule a private detailed free consultation by clicking here or calling 214-370-4813
+For more information on plastic surgery procedures and treatments performed by Plastic Surgeon, Bradley A. Hubbard MD in Dallas, Plano, Frisco and surrounding areas schedule a consultation by clicking here or calling 214-370-4813